Updated July 18th, 2018.

 8. Don’t rest in your room.
 We all need to decompress every once and awhile, but nothing will happen when you close that hotel room door and crack open a book.
 Instead read in a park, journal in a coffee shop, or simply sit and reflect inside the walls of a temple.

 11. Learn to drive a motorbike.
-It’s only scary for a day, but it will show you more of South East Asia than Lonely Planet ever could.
+It’s only scary for a day, but it will show you more of South East Asia than any travel blog ever could.

-12. Look like a tourist once and awhile, you will regret it later if you don’t jump on the beach at sunset or throw up a peace sign every once and awhile.
+12. Look like a tourist once and awhile.
+Don’t be too proud.
+You will regret it later if you don’t jump on the beach at sunset or throw up a peace sign every once and awhile.

 Go ahead jump, I won’t judge you.

 13. Make plans!
 Take the time to learn about where you are going.
 I’m not talking about a binding hour by hour schedule but knowing what you want to see, what the culture is like, and what the recent political happenings are in the country you are visiting as it will make for a much richer trip.